-Alternative education program options have been established and approved by the Board to meet the individual needs of students.
-These programs will be made available to students who are unable to succeed in the regular programs because of erratic attendance or behavioral problems; for students who have not met or who have exceeded all of Oregon's

-The district may, based on district criteria, provide alternative education programs for students expelled for violation of applicable state or federal weapons laws.
+Alternative education program options have been established to meet the individual needs of students.
+These programs will be made available to students who are unable to succeed in the regular programs because of erratic attendance or behavioral problems and for students who have not met or who have exceeded all of Oregon's academic content standards.
+The district may, based on district criteria, provide alternative education programs for students expelled from another district for a violation of applicable state or federal weapons laws.